RA Selection Process

-Candidates are encouraged to information tables to learn more about the position and meet with current Residential Life staff.
+Although not required, RA candidates are encouraged to attend an information session to learn more about the RA position and meet with current Residential Life staff.

-Individual interviews will be conducted the weeks of February 4 and February 11.
-Candidates will select a 30 minute interview appointment during the RA Application in ResLife Online.
+Individual interviews will take place during the day on February 19 - 21 and the morning of February 23.
+RA candidates will select a 20 minute interview appointment when completing the RA Application in ResLife Online.

 New RA Candidates

 The RA application includes general, academic, and involvement related information.
-Applicants are also asked to provide contact information (name and email address) for two references and a thoughtful written response for two short answer questions.
+Applicants are also asked to provide contact information (name and email address).

 References must be a person who can speak about a candidate's character and quality of work.
 Suitable references include but are not limited to a coach, professor, supervisor or club advisor.
 Candidates current RA or RD may not be a reference.
 Potential references are more responsive to these requests if a candidate asks for permission in advance.

 Each candidate must participate in an individual interview.
 The purpose of the individual interview is to give candidates an opportunity to talk about their leadership, work experience, relevant skills and strengths.
-Attire for this interview should be professional/business casual.
+Attire for this interview is casual.

-Based on performance in the individual interview, some candidates will be invited to continue in the selection process and participate in a group interview.
 The purpose of the group interview is to give the candidates an opportunity to work in small groups to complete structured interactive activities with other candidates.
 Teamwork and decision-making will be the focus of these structured activities.
-Attire for this interview is St. John Fisher College themed (any College gear or clothing).
+Attire for this interview is casual.
 Candidates will be participating in various activities and should be comfortable moving around.

 Hiring and Placement